DixCar/CodeX/docs/_includes/workflow-naming-convention.md

   </tbody>
 </table>

-s> Don't forget upload all your cut-out files to Gmial Drive of our 'dsg testing' account.
+s> Don't forget to upload all your cut-out SKU's images to Gmial Drive of our 'dsg testing' account.
 If you don't have access to 'dsg testing' account ask your manager to help.